-the time of purchase is 9.76 rolls (606.5 m).
-Considering that the average daily consumption of each household is 0.72 rolls (43.9 m), this implies that households tend to repurchase when they have 13.5 days' worth of stock remaining.
-Second, the majority of households purchase toilet paper every 3-4 weeks, and the days between purchases often fall in multiples of $7.^{25}$ Third, most households purchase additional toilet paper before exhausting their household inventory.
-Based on this evidence, we target (i) households replenish when they have an average of 2 weeks' worth of stock remaining, (ii) the average purchasing cycle spans 4 weeks, and (iii) the probability that households have less than 3 days' stock at the time of purchase is 1 percent.
-This induces $(a, \alpha, c) = (1069.23, 2.29, 14.63)$ , implying that the stockout cost is substantially large and shopping searches are fairly time-consuming and costly.
-Figure 1.25 and 1.25 are fairly time-consuming and costly.
+dence, we target (i) households replenish when they have an average of 2 weeks' worth of stock remaining, (ii) the average purchasing cycle spans 4 weeks, and (iii) the probability that households have less than 3 days' stock at the time of purchase is 1%.
+This induces $(a, \alpha, c) = (1069.23, 2.29, 14.63)$, implying that the stock-out cost is substantially large and shopping searches are fairly time-consuming and costly.27

-Our definition of the stationary equilibrium does not determine the level of the store's inventory stock $S_o$ .
+Our definition of the stationary equilibrium does not determine the level of the store's inventory stock S_o .
 Thus, we externally set $S_o = 2.5$ to indicate that, during normal times, the store holds inventory stock covering 2.5 weeks or 0.59 months of sales.
-This implies that if the store's inventory stock is sold out within a particular month, the monthly sales increase by 59 percent.
-We chose this value based on the observation that toilet paper sales in the United States in March 2020 increased by about 60 percent compared to the same month in the previous year (Buchholz, 2020).
+This implies that if the store's inventory stock is sold out within a particular month, the monthly sales increase by 59%.
+We chose this value based on the observation that toilet paper sales in the United States in March 2020 increased by about 60% compared to the same month in the previous year (Buchholz (2020)).28 intervals of less than a week, maintaining only a small household inventory, and frequently buying small rolls (see footnote 25).